danmar/cppcheck/man/manual.md

 Cppcheck will tell you if it can't determine that your code is safe.

-The goal is that this will detect all bugs you find with dynamic analysis and fuzzing.
+All bugs you find with dynamic analysis and fuzzing will be revealed.
 And then more bugs.

-However the analysis will be noisy.
-Because of the noise, it will probably not be practical to use this in continuous integration.

-Some possible use cases;
+This analysis is noisy.
+Because of the noise, it will probably not be practical to use this for instance in continuous integration.
+Some possible use cases where more noise could be tolerated;
- * you are writing new code and want to ensure that there is no bug.
+ * you are writing new code and want to ensure it is safe.
  * you are reviewing code and want to get hints about possible UB.
- * you need extra help troubleshooting a crash or weird bug.
+ * you need extra help troubleshooting a weird bug.
- * you tagged a release candidate and want to run extra analysis on that.
+ * you tagged a release candidate and want to check if the code is safe.

 ## Philosopphy

-It is very important that we do warn about unsafe code.
-We want that users feel confident about the code we say is "safe".
+It is very important that we do warn about all unsafe code.
+We want that users can feel fully confident about the code we say is "safe".

 However, a sloppy analysis that will report too much noise will not be useful.
-We need to have heuristics to avoid false positives.
+We need to have strong heuristics to avoid false positives.

 At the moment there is no whole program analysis but that will be added later to avoid definite false positives.